MobSlicer152/purpl2/README.md

 I heard that Doom Eternal uses thread jobs for everything so I hope to figure out how to do something like that.

+### Things that need to be changed eventually

+- Make video backends more idiomatic by using nested functions or whatever the Rust way is

 ### Dependencies

 See [Cargo.toml](Cargo.toml)